flyingtoaster0/flyingtoaster0/_drafts/avr_ports.md

 variable = (PINB & _BV(PB0));
 {% endhighlight %}

 I still wasn't super sure about what was going on, other than that it looked like the code was doing some bitwise logic.
 Digging around, I found a GitHub repo where the author was doing something similar.
-Here's an excerpt of his keypress checking:
+Here's an sample of the keypress checking:

 {% highlight c %}
 // In keypad.h
 #define PB_8_BIT 4

 // In main.c
 #include "keypad.h"